-Lou Ann Hammond, CEO, www.drivingthenation.com, talked to John Batchelor, host of the John Batchelor radio show about energy costs per vehicle.
+Energy Cost – Lou Ann Hammond, the CEO, of www.drivingthenation.com, talked to John Batchelor, host of the John Batchelor radio show about energy costs per vehicle.

-EV “ Electric Vehicle, this vehicle will only run on electricity.
-The Nissan Leaf, Ford Focus, Tesla Roadster, CODA, Mit’subishi i-MiEV and are all cars with just electricity.
+EV – Electric Vehicle, this vehicle will only run on electricity.
+The Nissan Leaf, Ford Focus, Tesla Roadster, CODA, Mitsubishi i-MiEV are all cars with just electricity.

-If your car gets 25 miles per gallon and you drive 50 miles back and forth to work it is going to cost you about $7.88 to go back and forth to work everyday.
+If your car gets 25 miles per gallon and you drive 50 miles back and forth to work, it will cost you about $7.88 to go back and forth to work every day.

 The Chevy Volt gets 35 miles to the charge, so you will still need to combine electricity and gasoline.
 The cost will be about $3.20 to go 50 miles.